‘You can never organize the Bahai Cause’

 You know Abdul-Baha goes to London and Paris and He is sad that He cannot go to America on account of the conditions of inharmony.
 He said: “If I go, there will be complaints and I should run away.
 I have made a pact with the Americans that when they are in perfect harmony I shall visit them.”
 But he expressed clearly that it was a Spiritual Unity that was desired and not a political unity.
 He said Bahais have nothing to do with political organization or having constitutions or committees for governing – that no Bahai wants to be on a committee.
 He works for the spreading of the Cause, for the orphan, the poor and the sick and he does not bother about all the organizations and committees.
 He said: I am a follower of Baha’o’llah and I belong to no Assembly.
 I am on no committee.”
 And it was good to hear his hearty laugh.
 He said, let those who wish to be on committees, be on them, but Bahais had other work to do.
 He says we are not working enough for the Mashrak-el Azkar …”

-Anti-organisation sentiment – or disunity between organisers such as Chase and others – had its effects on the Bahai Assemblies, but should not be over-rated.
-There were other activities and institutions competing for the time of the Bahais, and other reasons why communities, and not just local institutions, went into decline.
+The effects of anti-organisation sentiment – or disunity between organisers such as Chase and others – on the Bahai Assemblies should not be over-rated.
+There were other activities and institutions competing for the time of the Bahais, and other reasons why American Bahai communities, and not just their local institutions, went into decline at that time.

 The paper trail

 In 1915, in Star of the West Vol 6, Number 15, p.
 118 (December 6)